Ak5hayy/React/README.md

-# react repo with all the code snippets learnt during learning React
+Repository with all the code snippets learnt during learning React